ASK1734/Causal_inference_of_metoo_movement/README.md

 ## Data Collection and Expansion
 The dataset is expanded using a web scraping script (`webscratching.ipynb`), which collects information from the aforementioned website.

-## Challenges in Data Collection: Internet Volume Analysis (using `google_trend_data.ipynb`)
+## Challenges in Data Collection: Internet Volume Analysis
 An essential aspect of our analysis involves evaluating the internet presence or fame of predators and victims, hypothesizing that this could influence their decision to come forward.
-We utilized the `gtab` package to standardize Google Trends search volume data across different locations and time frames.
-The accuracy and functionality of `gtab` in this context should be verified.
+For this purpose, we utilized the `gtab` package.

+### Normalization Tool:
+- **Google Trends Normalization:** Google Trends provides relative search interest data on a scale from 0 to 100.
+The `gtab` package is employed to normalize this data, allowing for a more accurate and comparable analysis of search terms across different regions and time periods.

+### Calibration Reference:
+- **Standardizing Search Data:** By comparing terms of interest to a set of anchor terms, `gtab` calibrates the Google Trends data to a more standardized scale.
+This step is crucial for ensuring meaningful comparisons in our analysis.

 ### Note on Google Trends Data Collection
-Google Trends imposes limitations on rapid data collection, which may require IP address changes to continue data retrieval.
-The data collection script divides the predator and victim lists into sublists for trend analysis.
-If a maximum retry limit is reached, an IP change is needed to process the remaining lists.
+- **Challenges with Data Retrieval:** Google Trends limits rapid data collection, occasionally necessitating IP address changes for continued access.
+Our script divides predator and victim names into sublists to manage this process effectively.

-A peculiar issue encountered involved inconsistent responses from Google Trends, where certain keywords initially marked as 'bad' would be accepted in a second attempt.
-To address this, the data collection process is executed twice: the first run encompasses all data, and the second run targets individuals marked as NA initially.
-The final output files are `victim_all.csv` and `predator_all.csv`.
+- **Handling Inconsistent Responses:** We encountered varying responses from Google Trends, with some keywords initially marked as 'bad' later being accepted.
+To combat this, we conducted two rounds of data collection – an initial run followed by a rerun for initially missed data.
+This approach ensures comprehensive data collection, culminating in `victim_all.csv` and `predator_all.csv`.

 ## Data Processing
-The collected data is integrated into a main Excel sheet, then transformed into a panel data format suitable for statistical analysis (using `transform_panel_data.ipynb`).
+- **Integration and Transformation:** The collected data is integrated into a primary Excel sheet and then transformed into a panel data format suitable for statistical analysis.
+This process is facilitated by the script `transform_panel_data.ipynb`.

 ## Statistical Analysis in R
-We perform fixed and random effects analysis using the `pglm` package in R. The model specification is:
+- **Analytical Approach:** Fixed and random effects analysis is conducted using the `pglm` package in R. This methodological choice is aimed at understanding the varied factors influencing victims' decisions to accuse their predators.